The Art of War (Sabaton album): Production

+At time of writing, "Unbreakable" was intended to describe a particular historical guerrilla warfare action; however, songwriters Joakim Brodén and Pär Sundström have since forgotten which one they were thinking of.

 Track listing

 Different versions

 The Art of War was released in three different versions, a standard edition containing only the CD, a vinyl version and a Limited Edition.
 The limited contains the full-length CD and the book The Art of War by Sun Tzu.
 The limited edition comes in a DVD case with alternate artwork.
 All preorders from the official Sabaton homepage also included the single, Cliffs of Gallipoli.
-In 2010 The album was re-released with other early Sabaton albums under their new label in a "Re-Armed" version that included several new bonus tracks.
+In 2010, the album was re-released with other early Sabaton albums under their new label in a "Re-Armed" version that included several new bonus tracks.